 Because addiction is a complex, multi-layered disease, those who are struggling with it may be in denial as to the extent of their problem.
 Family members and close friends are often left with the responsibility of helping the individual get the professional treatment they need.
 In order to do so, they must be able to recognize the signs of addiction.

-In the early stages of substance abuse, some signs that indicate an addiction is developing might include:
+In the early stages of substance use, some signs that indicate an addiction is developing might include:

 - Distancing from friends and family